Harry Potter and all characters, etc. belong to J.K. Rowling, not me.

 When they got close to the front of the line where you checked in, Harry moved a few fingers on his right hand, causing his British wand to come into his hand.
 Over the last few days, it occurred to him that if he were silenced, he wouldn't be able to summon his wands out of their holsters, so he did some enchanting.
 Now, in addition to the passwords, if he moved his fingers like Spider-Man did to produce webs, his wands would come into his hands.

 "Harry McGonagall," he replied, since it was his turn.
+Although he'd decided to hyphenate his name, he wasn't used to identifying himself with his birth family.

 The man's eyes widened for a moment before flicking up toward his scar.
 "Yes, Mr. Potter.
 May I inquire the purpose of your visit?"